The Tulse Luper Suitcases: Films / DVDs

-Three films, The Tulse Luper Suitcases, Part 1: The Moab Story, The Tulse Luper Suitcases, Part 2: Vaux to the Sea, and The Tulse Luper Suitcases, Part 3: From Sark to the Finish were released from 2003.
+Three films, The Tulse Luper Suitcases, Part 1: The Moab Story, The Tulse Luper Suitcases, Part 2: Vaux to the Sea, and The Tulse Luper Suitcases, Part 3: From Sark to the Finish were released.
 They were shown out of sequence, with Part 1 released in 2003, Part 3 in early 2004 and Part 2 in summer 2004.
 Part 1 was entered into the 2003 Cannes Film Festival.

-All three were initially released only on DVD, allegedly to provide back-story material for designers working on the website's 'suitcases'.
+All three were initially released only on Region 2 UK DVDs, allegedly to provide back-story material for designers working on the website's 'suitcases'.
 These were chosen from submissions in a contest held in 2004.
 The trilogy was released as a box set in Australia in 2008.
 There are also two books, Tulse Luper in Turin and Tulse Luper in Venice, published in 2004, for the same purpose.

-In 2005, after the winner of the online game finished a free trip following the travels of Luper, an additional final feature, A Life In Suitcases (subtitled The Tulse Luper Journey) was released.
+In 2005, after the winner of the online game finished a free trip following the travels of Luper, an additional final feature, A Life in Suitcases (subtitled The Tulse Luper Journey) was released.